 - Address: 1 Uchisange, Takahashi, Okayama 716-0004, Japan

-- Access: From Bitchu Takahashi train station, you will need to take a shared taxi which costs 1,500 yen per person.
-There are only two departures every morning at 7:30am and 8:00am and you will need to book a spot beforehand by contacting this number – 0866-22-8666.
+- Access to Bitchu Matsuyama Castle: From Bitchu Takahashi train station, you will need to take a shared taxi which costs 600 yen per person (one way).
+There are 4 departures every day at 9.50am, 11:20am, 00:50pm and 2:20 pm and you will need to book a spot beforehand by contacting this number – 0866-22-8666.